ledowong/padopt/README.md

 Originally forked from kennytm's [pndopt](https://github.com/kennytm/pndopt) and based on [combo.tips](http://combo.tips).
 90% of the credit goes to the aforementioned, including the main Javascript logic.

 This fork redesign a whole new responsive UI with friendly mobile support.
+Single page app support all grid size (so you can keep your profile when switching between grid size).
 Rewrite most of the JavaScript to make the code clean.
-A new client side image analysis JavaScript (more accurate) that let you import from screenshot, without uploading the image to server.
+A new client side image analysis JavaScript that let you import from screenshot, without uploading the image to server.

 Usage
 -----